Community Regional Medical Center

 Hospital and trauma center in Fresno, California, U.S.

 Community Regional Medical Center (CRMC) is a 685-bed regional hospital and trauma center in Fresno, California.
-It hosts the Medical Education program of UCSF Fresno, part of a leading medical school in the United States.
+It is a teaching hospital for the UCSF School of Medicine (UCSF Fresno), which provides graduate medical education and clinical training at the hospital.

-CRMC is owned by Community Medical Centers, a private not-for-profit health system with four hospitals as well as long-term care and other facilities.
-It began in 1897 with the Burnett Sanitarium, which was sold to the nonprofit corporation Fresno Community Hospital in 1945.
+CRMC is the flagship hospital of Community Medical Centers, a private nonprofit health system with four hospitals, long-term care facilities, and other health care facilities.
+Its history dates to the Burnett Sanitarium, established in 1897 and sold to the nonprofit Fresno Community Hospital in 1945.
+Operations of the Fresno County General Hospital were transferred to the Community system in 1996, and by 2007, the remaining functions of the former general hospital were transferred to CRMC.

-Community Regional Medical Center is one of 15 level I trauma centers in California.
-In 2018, it had the eighth-most Medicare inpatient discharges in California, of 808 total.
+Community Regional Medical Center is a Level I trauma center.

-In 2020, its neurosurgical trauma services were reinstated after a brief suspension of services.
+In 2020, its neurosurgical trauma services were reinstated after a brief suspension.